Federal Motor Carrier Safety Administration (FMCSA), Transportation (DOT).

 A. Submitting Comments

-If you submit a comment, please include the docket number FMCSA-2020-150, indicate the specific section of the notice to which each comment applies, and provide a reason for each suggestion or recommendation.
+If you submit a comment, please include the docket number for this notice (Docket No. FMCSA-2020-0150), indicate the specific section of this document to which each comment applies, and provide a reason for each suggestion or recommendation.
 You may submit your comments and material online or by fax, mail, or hand delivery, but please use only one of these means.
-FMCSA recommends that you include your name and a mailing address, an email address, or a phone number in the body of your document so that FMCSA can contact you if there are questions regarding your submission.
+FMCSA recommends that you include your name and a mailing address, an email address, or a telephone number in the body of your document so that FMCSA can contact you if there are questions regarding your submission.

-To submit your comment online, go to http://www.regulations.gov, put the docket number, FMCSA-2020-0150, in the keyword box, and click “Search.”
+To submit your comment online, go to http://www.regulations.gov, put the docket number, FMCSA-2020-0150, in Start Printed Page 51146the keyword box, and click “Search.”
 When the new screen appears, click on the “Comment Now!” button and type your comment into the text box on the following screen.
 Choose whether you are submitting your comment as an individual or on behalf of a third party and then submit.

 If you submit your comments by mail or hand delivery, submit them in an unbound format, no larger than 81/2 by 11 inches, suitable for copying and electronic filing.
 If you submit comments by mail and would like to know that they reached the facility, please enclose a stamped, self-addressed postcard or envelope.